On stochastic forms of functional isoperimetric inequalities: Recovering deterministic results

 We can now see how Theorem \ref{t:stoch_iso_quermass} recovers Theorem \ref{t:func_iso_quermass}.
 First, Proposition \ref{p:convergence_quermass} and dominated convergence ensure that

 The latter, together with Theorem \ref{t:stoch_iso_quermass}, imply that

 Finally, as aforementioned, we recover Theorem \ref{t:func_iso_quermass} by taking limits as $\varepsilon \to 0^+$.

-We now move on seeing how Theorem \ref{t:stoc_affine_sobolev} recovers its determinist counterpart.
+We now move on seeing how Theorem \ref{t:stoc_affine_sobolev} recovers its deterministic counterpart.
 First we prove the following. \begin{proposition} Let $f:\R^n \to \R_+$ be an integrable $p$-concave function and $\{(X_k,Z_k)\}_{k=1}^N$ be independent random vectors distributed w.r.t. $f$.
 Then

 a. s. when $N\to +\infty$. \end{proposition} \begin{proof} Let $N\geq n+1$ and $\{(X_k,Z_k)\}_{i=1}^{N}$ be independent random vectors distributed w.r.t $f_\varepsilon$.
 As before, we will focus on the case of $p=0$.
-Moreover, since polarity is continuous w.r.t. the Hausdorff distance, the claim is equivalent to check that
+Moreover, since polarity is continuous w.r.t. the Hausdorff distance for convergence of centrally symmetric convex bodies, the claim is equivalent to check that

 a. s. when $N\to +\infty$.
 Recall that

 We have, for all $t\neq \max_{x\in \R^n}f(x)$, that

 a. s. when $N\to +\infty$.
 Hence, taking into account that $\{\Phi^N_{(X_k,Z_k)} \geq t\} \subset \{f_\varepsilon\geq t\} $ for any $t\in \R_+$, the continuity of mixed volumes in Hausdorff distance and dominated convergence yield that